-- 1) The name of the individual. - 2) The dates of the Supports Coordination services. - 3) The name of the provider agency (if relevant) and the person providing the Supports Coordination. - 4) The nature, content, units of the case management services received and whether goals specified in the service plan have been achieved. - 5) Whether the individual has declined services included in the service plan. - 6) The need for, and occurrences of, coordination with other Supports Coordinators or case managers. - 7) A timeline for obtaining needed services. - 8) A timeline for reevaluation of the service plan.
+- 1) The name of the individual. - 2) The dates of the Supports Coordination services. - 3) The name of the provider agency (if relevant) and the person providing the Supports Coordination. - 4) The nature, content, units of the case management services received and whether goals specified in the ISP have been achieved. - 5) Whether the individual has declined services included in the ISP. - 6) The need for, and occurrences of, coordination with other Supports Coordinators or case managers.

+- 7) A timeline for obtaining needed services. - 8) A timeline for reevaluation of the ISP.